grahamedgecombe/icicle/README.md

 inexpensive, beginner-friendly and fully compatible with the open-source toolchain.

+### Example programs

+Icicle also ships with some example programs to demonstrate the system-on-chip.
+Run the following commands to build them and flash the blinky example to the iCEBreaker board:

+    make -C examples PLATFORM=icebreaker
+    iceprog -o 1M examples/blinky.bin

 ## Testing

 There are a small number of non-exhaustive tests that simulate portions of the